ByteQuix / Examples / All Industries

 Probably yes.
 We integrate with most modern VoIP systems via API and with legacy phone setups via a simple recording tap.
 Custom or legacy PBX setups may need a small connector; we confirm fit during the discovery call.

-Your monthly is flat.
-Small refinements to a running tool are included.
-Adding service-request routing, billing classification, or duplicate cleanup is each a new tool, and we tell you about each one openly before we build it.
-Most clients stay at their starting tier, and that is fine with us.
+Your monthly stays flat, and small refinements to the running tool are included.
+The next layers, service-request routing into your FSM, billing-and-supplier classification, and duplicate-record cleanup across CRM, FSM, and QuickBooks, are each a separate tool, and we quote each one openly before we build it.
+Most shops stay at their starting tier for a long while, and that's fine with us.

 Pilot this build in 1 to 3 weeks. $800.